On this page

 - Confirm the form is signed and dated in all required fields

-- Ensure that all pages of your Form I-829 are from the same current edition.
+- Confirm all pages are from the same current I-829 edition

 Sources for this section